-The federal government’s Interagency Working Group on the Social Cost of Greenhouse Gases (IWG), which operated from 2009-2017, remains the best source for SCC estimates.
+The federal government’s Interagency Working Group on the Social Cost of Greenhouse Gases (IWG), which operated from 2009-2017 and was reconvened in 2021, is the best source for SCC estimates.
 Its methodology, and why its estimates are the best available values for the SCC, are discussed below.
 Values for the social cost of other greenhouse gases are also discussed in a later section.

-Table 1 is from the Interagency Working Group’s 2016 Technical Support Document and shows the SCC estimates, in 2017 dollars, at five-year intervals.
-In all of the IWG technical support documents, these figures are given in 2007 dollars, but the values presented here in Table 1 are inflated to current (2017) dollars for ease of reference.
+Table 1 is from the Interagency Working Group’s 2021 Technical Support Document and shows the SCC estimates, in 2020 dollars, at five-year intervals.
+In previous IWG technical support documents, these figures are given in 2007 dollars, but the values included in the most recent technical support document and shown in Table 1 are inflated to current (2020) dollars.

 |Year of Emission||

 Average estimate at 3% discount rate—IWG’s Central Estimate

 High Impact Estimate (95th percentile estimate at 3% discount rate)

 Note that the value of the SCC increases over time.
 This is because the further in the future greenhouse gases are emitted, the greater the damages they will cause, due to the effects of accumulation.
 Therefore, it is important to calculate the full stream of climate effects, i.e., to take into consideration the emissions from every year of a policy, so that these increasing damages are reflected.
 The importance of calculating a full stream of future effects, rather than choosing only one year for analysis, is discussed in a later section.

 The numbers in Table 1 reflect climate damages as estimated by combining three “Integrated Assessment Models”—specifically, DICE, FUND, and PAGE.
 These models translate carbon dioxide emissions into changes in atmospheric greenhouse concentrations, atmospheric concentrations into changes in temperature, and temperature changes into economic damages.
 2